sontx/letrun/README.md

 The CLI tool can be configured using a configuration file or environment variables.
 The configuration provider will look up in this order:

-1. `letrun.json` in the runner directory.
+1. `letrun.mjson` in the runner directory.
 2. `letrun.yaml` in the runner directory.
 3. `letrun.yml` in the runner directory.
 4. Lookup from environment variables.